James Lovelock: Influential green thinker dies aged 103

 He later became an independent scientist and was driven to reveal the huge threat posed to life by a warming world.

 "We're playing a very dangerous game," Lovelock told BBC News in 2020.
 "It's direct interference with one of the major regulating mechanisms of Gaia."

+Met Office Hadley Centre climate-impacts research head Prof Richard Betts said: "I am devastated by Jim's death.

+"He was a source of inspiration to me for my entire career.

+Lovelock's dedication to warning the world about climate change meant he carried on working past retirement age.

-In 2011, he said: "My main reason for not relaxing into contented retirement is that, like most of you I am deeply concerned about the probability of massively harmful climate change and the need to do something about it now."
+"My main reason for not relaxing into contented retirement is that, like most of you I am deeply concerned about the probability of massively harmful climate change and the need to do something about it now," he said in 2011.

 And two years ago, he said the biosphere - all systems of life on Earth - was on its last 1% of life.